lokesh8772/Geo_obsidian_vault/Envt/IUCN.md

 	5. education
 6. observer status at UN
 7. role in establishment of
-	1. World Wide fund for Nature
+	1. World Wide Fund for Nature
 	2. World conservation monitoring center.

 Red list